ababyduck/htpc_setup_guide/README.md

 - `yaourt vtop` for a fancy terminal-based process manager (make sure to select vtop, **not** nvtop)
 - `yaourt neofetch` for fancy screenshots

-3. **Set up VNC server for remote desktop sharing.** I use my HTPC with a projector, meaning it's a huge pain in the ass to turn it on and do maintenance in my living room.
+3. **Set up remote desktop sharing with X11VNC.** I use my HTPC with a projector, meaning it's a huge pain in the ass to turn it on and do maintenance in my living room.
 VNC allows me to easily control the HTPC over the network.
 - Choose a password for VNC logins `x11vnc -storepasswd /etc/x11.pass`
 - Create or download [this init script](files/etc/systemd/system/x11vnc.service) to your systemd services path: `sudo wget -P /etc/systemd/system/ https://raw.githubusercontent.com/ababyduck/htpc_setup_guide/master/files/etc/systemd/system/x11vnc.service`
 - `sudo systemctl enable x11vnc.service`